ONN (radio): Non-news programming

 ONN and Ohio State University co-sponsor Ohio Means Business, a thirty-minute program showcasing companies and individuals in Ohio's business world.
 The program is hosted by ONN anchor Mike Kallmeyer.
 A new episode airs every other week.

 ONN aired weekly Discover Ohio shows that profile great getaways and destinations across Ohio.
 The show is hosted by Mykkia Cameron, a former news reporter.
 The show was nominated for an Emmy Award in 2008.

-To target younger viewers, the network airs The Brain Game each Thursday evening which features high school students in a quiz bowl setting.
+To target younger viewers, the network airs The Brain Game each Thursday evening; the show features high school students in a quiz bowl setting.
 The show is sponsored by Westfield Insurance, an Ohio company.
 Mike Kallmeyer is the host.
 The show was nominated for an Emmy Award in 2009.

 Ohio and Company features businesses from across the state in a brief highlight segment.
 Chef Tami is a weekly cooking show that features the antics of regional celebrity chef Tami Cecil from her Woodhaven Farm in Johnstown, Ohio.